 Liard First Nation holds elections every three years to elect a Chief and Liard First Nation holds elections every three years to elect a Chief and four Councillors.
 The current Council was elected for a three-year term on June 29, 2020.
 The elected Council serves the people and directs Liard First Nation government administration, appoints boards and committees, represents LFN members and reports to the General Assembly of the First Nation.

-Ed Brodhagan, Amanda Brown, Derick Loots and Timothy Stuart
+Ed Brodhagen, Amanda Brown, Derek Loots and Timothy Stewart